wyhallenwu/wyhallenwu.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->
-I'm currently a fourth-year undergraduate student at Shanghai University, majoring in Cyber Security and Computer Science under the supervision of [Prof.Chenhong Cao](https://miaoji7.github.io/ChenHongCao_page/).
-My interests lie broadly at incorporating deep learning algorithms with real-world systems to drastically improve the performance.
-Recently, I'm looking for a Master or MS/Phd integrated program.
-If you are interested, please contact me!
+I'm currently a fisrt-year master student at KAIST(Korea Advanced Institute of Science and Technology).
+I received my B.Eng in Cyber Security and Computer Science under the supervision of [Prof.Chenhong Cao](https://miaoji7.github.io/ChenHongCao_page/) from Shanghai University.
+My interests lie broadly at incorporating deep reinforcement learning into real-world decision-makings.

 ### To Decrypt the Photo
 the photo is encrypted by AES-ECB mode with the key `yuhengwuyuhengwu` and block size 16